Looking to write SEO titles and meta descriptions that will get more clicks to your website in 2023 and beyond? Read on to learn exactly how.

 Here are the main components that your SEO title should consist of.

-Each page needs to have unique target keyword (s).
-Two pages targeting the same group of or similar keywords (keywords in the seo title, h1, etc) run risk of splitting traffic and diluting the ranking for the correct page.
+Each page needs to have a unique target keyword, or multiple target keywords (two to three typically the max).
+Two pages targeting the same group of or similar keywords (keywords in the SEO title, h1, etc) run the risk of splitting traffic and diluting the ranking for the correct page.

 The homepage should always target the main / hardest to rank keyword in title tag and description.
 This is especially true for new sites, but in general, the homepage will have the highest PA (Page Authority) and will likely have the best opportunity to rank for your top level business keyword.